Khosro Roozbeh

-Khosro Roozbeh (خسرو روزبه) (24 August 1915 – 11 May 1958) was an Iranian military officer, mathematician, writer on political and cultural affairs and the chief of military branch of the Communist Tudeh Party of Iran and has been called "probably the most controversial as well as the best-known martyr of the communist movement in Iran".
+Khosro Roozbeh (خسرو روزبه; 24 August 1915 – 11 May 1958) was an Iranian military officer, mathematician, writer on political and cultural affairs and the chief of military branch of the Communist Tudeh Party of Iran and has been called "probably the most controversial as well as the best-known martyr of the communist movement in Iran".

 Roozbeh was the author of a number of pamphlets on chess, artillery warfare, and together with co-author Ardeshir Ovanessian, the country's first political lexicon, Vocabulary of Political and Social Terms.

 Overview

-Roozbeh, the son of an army officer, was born in Malāyer, and grew up in Hamadan and Kermanshah, Iran.
+Roozbeh of Lak Kurdish origin, the son of an army officer, was born in Malāyer, and grew up in Hamadan and Kermanshah, Iran.
 He entered the army and excelled at the military academy, won a teaching post at the Officers' College, impressing both students and his superior.

 Involved in left-wing groups, he was arrested after a mutiny in Khurasan and put on trial in 1946.
 There he declared himself a "full-fledged revolutionary" who did not belong to the "merely ... reformist" Tudeh party.
 He was convicted of spreading sedition, cashiered from the army and sentenced to 15 years hard labor.
 He escaped four years later and set up the Military Organization of the Tudeh party (made up of members of the Iranian military).
-By 1954 the organization had over 500 members.
+By 1954, the organization had over 500 members.